-On August 28, 2023, the Company announced a proposed non-brokered private placement offering of 7,603,862 common shares of the Company for gross proceeds of \$600,705.
-Proceeds of the offering will be used for exploration and general working capital purposes.
-It is intended that NHCN will be the sole subscriber.
-As at the date of this MD&A, this private placement has not yet closed and remains subject to various conditions and approvals, including approval of the TSX Venture Exchange.
+October 12, 2023, the Company closed a non-brokered private placement offering of 7,603,862 common shares of the Company, raising gross proceeds of \$600,705.
+The offering was priced at \$0.079 per share.
+No finders fees were payable in connection with the offering.
+Proceeds of the offering are will be used for exploration and general working capital.